molly/blog/_posts/2021-09-18-monster-qa.md

 <summary>Transcription and copyright details</summary>
 <p>The transcript has only been edited for readability (e.g., to remove filler words which do not change meaning) and to remove some of weev's comments (all removals marked inline) which I have no interest in reprinting on my own website.
 Where relevant, comments from the live chat section have been transcribed for context.</p>

 All additional copyright to this transcript can be considered waived, and it can be freely reused with or without attribution to me.
-Video copyright details are available at the YouTube link.
+Source cpyright details are available at the YouTube and SoundCloud links.
 </details>
 </div>